JiweiMaster/PP-PicoDet-Android-Demo/README.md

-# ncnn-android-nanodet
+# PP-PicoDet-Android-Demo

-The NanoDet object detection
+The PicoDet object detection

 This is a sample ncnn android project, it depends on ncnn library and opencv